Dutzel/ai-recipe-generator/README.md

-# Spring AI Recipe Finder
+# Spring AI Song Finder

 Demo on how easy it is to build AI-driven applications with Spring Boot and Spring AI.
 It also shows how to implement advanced techniques for the adaption of foundation models with Function Calling and RAG.